mozilla/connect-cachify/README.md

 * production - Boolean indicating if your in development or production mode.
     Effects how links for js and css files are generated.

-* root - A fully qualified path which is a root where static resources are served up.
-This is the same value you'd send to the static middleware.

 * debug - Boolean indicating we should always re-write urls with a hash.